yogeshojha/rengine/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: "\U0001F680 Feature request"
 about: Suggest an idea for this project
-title: ''
+title: Feature - Your Awesome feature title
-labels: ''
+labels: features
 assignees: ''

 ---